AmberLBurroughs/Account-Authentication/README.md

 ```
 3.)
 ```
-Open a new shell
-cd into the server directory
+# Open a new shell and navigate to the server directory
-run npm i (install)
+$ npm i
-this will install all dependaciesy for the node portion of this application once the installs have completed run node server.js the Node application is set to run on PORT 8000
+# this will install all dependencies for the node portion of this application
+# once the installs have completed
+$ node server.js
+# the Node application is set to run on PORT 8000
-* if you update the PORT make sure to update the proxy in the client package.json as well
+# * if you update the PORT make sure to update the proxy in the client package.json as well

 ```
 4.)
 ```
-Open a new shell
-cd into the client directory
+# Open a new shell navigate into the client directory
-run yarn install
+$ yarn install
-this will install all dependaciesy for the react portion of this application once the installs have completed run yarn start the React application by default will run on PORT 3000
+# this will install all dependencies for the react portion of this application
+# once the installs have completed
+$ yarn start
+# the React application by default will run on PORT 3000

 ```